 Gloucester Rugby has a history steeped in tradition that has evolved into the professional era.
 Gloucester Rugby is a club proud of its traditions and heritage, none more so than producing home grown talent.

 During the transition into professionalism, it was recognised that Gloucester needed to develop local players who can compete at the highest level and bring the passion and desire that goes with playing for your home club.

-There are formalised entry and exit routes at every stage of the academy through a talent identification programme, watching programme and a scouting and recommendation network.
+There are formalised entry and exit routes at every stage of the academy through club/school nominations, scouting and a recommendation network.

 This development is underpinned by education at various levels, thus providing players with a focus outside of rugby and a rounded education pathway.

-Gloucester Rugby have developed an excellent partnership with Hartpury College that has seen the likes of Jonny May, Ryan Mills and Tom Savage develop through the Academy to become first team regulars.
+Gloucester Rugby have developed an excellent partnership with Hartpury College that has seen the likes of Jonny May, Tom Savage and Billy Burns develop through the Academy to become first team regulars.

 Alongside Hartpury College the Academy has a number of other educational establishments to cater for all players within the pathway.